PUB to build world’s largest facility to help remove CO2 from ocean

 On a commercial scale, the plant will be able to remove some 110,000 tonnes of CO2 yearly, equivalent to the carbon emissions of 25,000 people.

 A number of US start-ups are making headway in technologies to remove ocean-based carbon dioxide.
 For instance, California-based firm Ebb Carbon is planning to use electricity to make ocean water more alkaline, which would help absorb more CO2 from the atmosphere.
-It is planning to build its first small-scale plant in the Californian city of Pasadena, to remove CO2 for storage underground or as a gas for industrial processes.
+It is planning to build its first small-scale plant in the Californian city of Pasadena, to remove CO2 for storage underground or use it for industrial processes.

 RunningTide, based in Maine in the United States, signed an agreement with Microsoft, which aims to be carbon-negative by 2030, to remove and store some 12,000 tonnes of CO2 from the ocean by growing seaweed, which absorbs CO2 as it grows.

-A 2018 report by the United Nations’ top climate science body – the Intergovernmental Panel on Climate Change – projected that around 100 to 1,000 gigatons of CO2 will need to be removed by the end of the century, in order to limit global warming to 1.5 deg C.
+A 2018 report by the United Nations’ top climate science body – the Intergovernmental Panel on Climate Change – projected that around 100 to 1,000 gigatonnes of CO2 will need to be removed by the end of the century, in order to limit global warming to 1.5 deg C.

-Some examples of CO2 removal include planting new trees and using direct air capture technologies that suck CO2 from the atmosphere for permanent storage deep underground.
-Ocean-based methods can also be used, and these involve harnessing various physical and chemical properties of the ocean to enhance its ability to store carbon.
+Some methods of CO2 removal include planting new trees and using direct air capture technologies that suck CO2 from the atmosphere for permanent storage deep underground.
+Ocean-based means can also be used, and these involve harnessing various physical and chemical properties of the ocean to enhance its ability to store carbon.

-Oceans are a natural store of CO2, having absorbed around 30 per cent of CO2 emissions from human activity.
+Oceans are a natural store of CO2, absorbing around 30 per cent of CO2 emissions from human activity.

 However, the increased uptake of CO2 has caused warming oceans, ocean acidification and oxygen loss, destroying many marine ecosystems and habitats.
 This affects the ocean’s ability to continue providing food, supporting livelihoods and insulating the world from the worsening impacts of climate change.